 Despite this emphasis on blaming and treating parts, allopathic medicine comes under the umbrella of holistic healing when it is used as part of a whole person treatment plan.
 Although the modern medical system divorced itself from holism in the early 1900's, this rift is slowly mending as research and holistic doctors show support of holistic and more natural alternatives.

-Although some aspects of the system do need to change, the benefits of allopathy cannot be denied.
-There is nothing better for life-threatening trauma, serious injuries, and medical emergencies.
+Although some aspects of the medical system do need to change, the advantages of allopathy over complementary medicine in certain circumstances cannot be denied.
+There is nothing better for making a diagnosis and for treating life-threatening trauma, serious injuries, infectious diseases, and medical emergencies than state of the art modern medical care.

 Keep an up-to-date copy of your medical records and understand what is going on with your health and treatments.
 This way you can minimize potential problems while optimizing the benefits of allopathy you will receive.